 Belief is key, but it doesn’t grow of nothing.

-As an evangelist my ability to believe is key.
+As an entrepreneur my ability to believe is key.
 If I don’t believe in the project on a deepfelt personal level, I don’t sign up for it.
 Projects are not just about the business opportunity itself.
 It’s about using a business opportunity to change the world.

 To do that believing is key.
 Life depends on it.
 When people say they don’t believe in anything, they are either lying or deflecting the unpleasant truth that going through life without believing is impossible.